steelbear/BuildScript/README.md

 # BuildScript
-Script based build engine inspired from [MSBuild](https://github.com/microsoft/msbuild) and [Gradle](https://github.com/gradle/gradle).
+Script based build engine inspired from [MSBuild](https://docs.microsoft.com/ko-kr/visualstudio/msbuild/msbuild) and [Gradle](https://gradle.org).

+## TODOs
+- [] Write specification.
+- [] Translate specification into English.

 ## Usage
-TBD
+Describe later.

 ## How to build...
-TBD
+Describe later.

 ## Language Specification
-The specification is available at [Specification.md](Specification.md) *Not written completely.
+The specification is available at [here](Specification.md)(Korean only available.
+Specification translated into English will be added later.). *Not written completely.

 ## License
 BuildScript is licensed under the [The Unlicense](http://unlicense.org).
 You can use this code without restrictions.